emqx/emqx-docs/en_US/advanced/lang-exhook.md

 The HookProvider part:

 - `OnProviderLoaded`: Defines how the HookProvider will be loaded.
 This method returns the list of hooks that need to be mounted.
 Only the hooks in this list will be called back to the user's HookProvider service.
-- `OnProviderUnloaded`: Notify the user that the HookProvier has been uninstalled from emqx
+- `OnProviderUnloaded`: Notify the user that the HookProvider has been uninstalled from emqx

 The hook events part: